ESG Information

 1 Stakeholder Management (identification)

-2 Stakeholder engagement management (Incidents, communities and others) Suplementary Document: Stakeholder Engagement Management
+2 Stakeholder engagement management (Incidents, communities and others) Management and Sustainability Report - 10 Stakeholders management

-Management and Sustainability Report - 1.7 Stakeholders
+4 Management performance (indicators) Management and Sustainability Report - 9.3.1 Responsible Action

-Management and Sustainability Report - 1.7 Stakeholders
+Management and Sustainability Report - 7.7 Right of Association

 Suplementary Document: Stakeholder Engagement Management

-10 Management of relations with communities (Cultural preservation) Stakeholder Engagement Management
+10 Management of relations with communities (Cultural preservation)

 Insignia Program.
 Flagship program that maximizes the impact on the prioritized stakeholders, Community and Customer Territorial Entities categories 4, 5 and 6.